TACC/filemanager/README.md

 <p style="border: thin solid red; padding: 3px;">NOTE: the applet used in this portlet has some
-configurations that are specific to TeraGrid (e.g. the default MyProxy server is the TeraGrid MyProxy server) so before using this applet in other projects you may want to speak to Jim Basney (NCSA), Rion Dooley or Maytal Dahan (TACC) about reconfiguring the portlet.</p>
+configurations that are specific to XSEDE (e.g. the default MyProxy server is the XSEDE MyProxy server) so before using this applet in other projects you may want to speak to Jim Basney (NCSA), Rion Dooley or Maytal Dahan (TACC) about reconfiguring the portlet.</p>